 Wild Rice Casserole

-- 2 cups of leftover chicken
+- 2 cups leftover chicken

 - 8 ounces fresh mushrooms cut into 1 inch pieces, as you would chicken meat